 Virtual capabilities is now a necessity.
-The Virtual Event Center created a multi-media experience easily streamed from anywhere, all executed in one place, and the mix of live plus pre-recorded video elements, made the event engaging.
+The Virtual and Live Stream Event Software created a multi-media experience easily streamed from anywhere, all executed in one place, and the mix of live plus pre-recorded video elements, made the event engaging.

 We used a few new best practices to engage remote supporters:

 Building virtual community on event night meant fun was a necessity.
 We wanted to feel the emotions of being in the same room with all of us together again.